-NUL has an extensive collection of USGS topographic maps for all fifty states and US territories in paper format and in a variety of scales (1:24,000; 1:100,100; 1:250,000).
+NUL has an extensive collection of USGS topographic maps.
+For Illinois and the continguous midwestern states we have maps at 1:24,000 scale in paper format.
+For all fifty states and US territories in paper format and in a variety of scales (1:100,100; 1:250,000).
 Older editions of topographic maps for Illinois are retained, providing valuable information about changes in land use and settlement patterns.

 A gazetteer is a dictionary of place names, often identifying the correct spelling, the type of place (is it a lake, a town or an airport, for example) and the location (within what country, latitude/longitude coordinates, etc.).